 An easy overnight make ahead monkey bread recipe that uses real ingredients and rises overnight in the fridge to bake fresh in the morning.
+Head over to the Best Bread Recipes page for more of AOC’s best sweet and savory bread recipes!

 Every Christmas morning for almost all the years Brian and I have been married we have had a brunch with a beautiful table and yummy, special foods.
 The first years we did this we lived in Portland and hosted Brian’s family – and I made lots of recipes and spent WAY too much time on food preparation the night before and cooking in the morning.